xan-crypto/CurveZero/README.md

 **Our Future Roadmap**:<br>
 Integrate into L2 money market protocol to provide yields on collateral<br>
 Expand from single collateral to multi collateral<br>
+Solve for continuous accrual of compound interest to LPs<br>